MilesCranmer/issue_aggregator/README.md

 ### Examples

-You can see all the threads as of June 18, 2024 for PySR stored in the `threads` directory.
+You can see all the threads as of June 18, 2024 for PySR stored in the `pysr` directory.
 Basically I will just start a vector database on this folder, and efficiently search through and aggregate the threads with an LLM.